sinedied/smoke/README.md

 Additionaly, any route component can be defined as a route parameter by prefixing the name with `:`, for example `api#resource#:id.json` will match `GET api/resource/1` and expose `1` as the value for the `id` parameter that can be used in dynamic mocks (templates or JavaScript).

+#### Query parameters
+You can further discriminate mocks by adding query parameters to match after defining the route, using a `$` (instead of the regular `?`) like you would specify them in a request.

+For example `get_api#hello?who=john.json` will match the request `api/get_hello?who=john.json`.

+Multiple query parameters to match can be added with `&`, for example `get_api#hello?who=john&greet=hi.json`.
+Any specified query parameter in the file name must be matched (in any order) by the request, but the opposite is not needed.

+Note that special characters must be URL-encoded, for example use `get_api#hello?who=john%20doe.json` to set the parameter `who` with the value `john doe`.

+> Tip: If you need to URL-encode a string, just run `node -p "encodeURIComponent('some string')"` in a terminal.

 #### Content type
 The file extension will determine the content type of the response if it's not already specified in a